Precision Timer

-This module contains the PrecisionTimer class that wraps the bound C++ timer class and provides a high-level API for the timer functionality.
+This module provides the PrecisionTimer class that provides a high-level API for accessing the bound C++ timer’s functionality.

 Notes

-The actual clock precision depends on the precision and frequency of the system CPU clock that runs this code.
-The class methods mostly have fairly minor overheads ~100 ns, but some OS-based methods used in the class (e.g., sleep) may incur longer delays.
-It is highly advised to test this timer prior to running it in production projects to characterize the overhead associated with using different timer methods.
+The precision of all class methods depends on the precision and frequency of the system’s CPU.
+It is highly advised to benchmark the class before deploying it in time-critical projects to characterize the overhead associated with using different timer methods.

 ValueError – If the input precision is not one of the accepted options.